progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	cac0cab538b970a37ea1e769cbbde608743bc96d second commit
 	fdf4fc3344e67ab068f836878b6c4951e3b15f3d first commit

-You’ve effectively lost the top two commits—you have no branch from which those commits are reachable.
+You’ve effectively lost the top two commits — you have no branch from which those commits are reachable.
 You need to find the latest commit SHA and then add a branch that points to it.
-The trick is finding that latest commit SHA—it’s not like you’ve memorized it, right?
+The trick is finding that latest commit SHA — it’s not like you’ve memorized it, right?

-Often, the quickest way is to use a tool called git reflog.
+Often, the quickest way is to use a tool called `git reflog`.
 As you’re working, Git silently records what your HEAD is every time you change it.
 Each time you commit or change branches, the reflog is updated.
-The reflog is also updated by the git update-ref command, which is another reason to use it instead of just writing the SHA value to your ref files, as we covered in the "Git References" section of this chapter earlier.
-You can see where you’ve been at any time by running git reflog:
+The reflog is also updated by the `git update-ref` command, which is another reason to use it instead of just writing the SHA value to your ref files, as we covered in the "Git References" section of this chapter earlier.
+You can see where you’ve been at any time by running `git reflog`:

 	$ git reflog
 	1a410ef HEAD@{0}: 1a410efbd13591db07496601ebc7a059dd55cfe9: updating HEAD